The following benefit changes are set to take effect during 2018-2019. Some may be subject to change or approval.

-From January 2018 - Advance payments of up to 100 per cent of notional entitlement will be available.
+From January 2018 - Advance payments of up to 100 per cent of estimated entitlement will be available within 5 days of applying.
 There will also be a 12 month repayment period.

 From February 2018 - The seven waiting days at the start of Universal Credit claims is to be abolished meaning claimants will have to wait 5 instead of 6 weeks for their first payment.

 From April 2018 - The housing costs associated with stays in temporary accommodation are to be paid through Housing Benefit even if you are claiming Universal Credit.
 As these costs are often for short periods the Universal Credit system is not best suited to handle these.